awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example3.md

    Set-S3ACL -BucketName examplebucket -Key HappyFace.jpg -CannedACLName "bucket-owner-full-control" -StoredCreden
    ```

-## Step 3: Test Permissions<a name="access-policies-walkthrough-cross-account-acl-verify"></a>
+## Step 3: Test permissions<a name="access-policies-walkthrough-cross-account-acl-verify"></a>

 Now verify user Dave in Account A can access the object owned by Account B\.

 **Using the AWS CLI**

 1. Add user Dave credentials to the AWS CLI config file and create a new profile, `UserDaveAccountA`\.
-For more information, see [Setting Up the Tools for the Example Walkthroughs](policy-eval-walkthrough-download-awscli.md)\.
+For more information, see [Setting up the tools for the example walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

    ```
    [profile UserDaveAccountA]